-In recent years, research related to adolescents and the implications of vaccinations on their health has intensified.
 In response to the need for improved surveillance on teen immunization rates, CDC expanded the use of the NIS sampling frame in 2008 to screen households for the presence of teens between 13-17 years of age.
-NORC has continued to administer the NIS-Teen interview, which is comparable to the traditional NIS, including a request for permission to obtain immunization records from the teen’s health providers.
-NORC provides additional support to CDC in the form of a series of Rapid Flu Surveys, conducted at key points in the flu season and producing real-time estimates on the rate at which the population is receiving recommended flu shots.
+NORC has continued to administer the NIS-Teen interview, which is comparable to the traditional NIS and includes a request for permission to obtain immunization records from the teen’s health providers.
+NORC also provides additional support to CDC in the form of a series of NIS-Flu Surveys, conducted at key points in the flu season and producing real-time estimates on the rate at which the population is receiving recommended flu shots.
 These data can be found at: https://www.cdc.gov/flu/fluvaxview/dashboard/vaccination-dashboard.html

-Finally, the NIS sampling frame supports other key surveys via the State and Local Area Integrated Telephone Surveys (SLAITS) mechanism sponsored by the National Center for Health Statistics (NCHS).
-The SLAITS mechanism has facilitated a number of large surveys that have resulted in robust, reliable data sources actively used by researchers, public health officials and policy makers invested in the health and well-being of children.
-SLAITS surveys have included the National Survey of Children's Health, the National Survey of Children with Special Health Care Needs, the National Survey of Adoptive Parents, the Survey of Adult Transition and Health, and others.
+Additionally, the NIS sampling frame has provided support for other key surveys via the State and Local Area Integrated Telephone Surveys (SLAITS) mechanism, sponsored by the National Center for Health Statistics (NCHS), including the National Survey of Children's Health, the National Survey of Children with Special Health Care Needs, the National Survey of Adoptive Parents, the Survey of Adult Transition and Health.

 Advances in Survey Research

-NIS and SLAITS provide an opportunity to work at the forefront of issues relating to the manner in which research is conducted by telephone: indeed, the traditional household telephone is rapidly being supplemented – and in many cases, replaced – by cell telephones.
-This new telephony environment poses methodological challenges to researchers as they strive to conduct statistically sound surveys that fully represent the U.S. population.
-In collaboration with CDC, NORC has spearheaded an ambitious research program to identify best practices for sampling landline and cell telephones and develop valid statistical approaches for weighting and estimation, before ultimately transitioning to a cell-phone-only design for the NIS in 2018.
+NIS provides an opportunity to work at the forefront of issues relating to the manner in which research is conducted by telephone: indeed, the traditional household telephone is rapidly being supplemented – and in many cases, replaced – by cell telephones.
+This telephony environment poses methodological challenges to researchers as they strive to conduct statistically sound surveys that fully represent the U.S. population.
+In collaboration with CDC, NORC spearheaded an ambitious research program to identify best practices for sampling landline and cell telephones and develop valid statistical approaches for weighting and estimation, before ultimately transitioning to a cell-phone-only design for the NIS in 2018.
 CDC and NORC also have conducted ongoing analysis on data from the NIS, the National Health Interview Survey (NHIS), and state-based Immunization Information Systems (IIS) to evaluate variance in estimation of immunization rates.
 The NIS and its companion surveys together provide a valuable mechanism for testing these new approaches and contributing to advances in survey research.